-

 Endometriosis can be treated and managed – it can’t be cured.

-You don’t need a formal diagnosis to begin treatment.
+But you don’t need a formal diagnosis to begin treatment.

 There are lots of treatments for endometriosis.
 Your treatment will depend on your symptoms, where your endometriosis is, and if you want to have children.
-You can make an appointment with us to work out what treatments you want to try.
+You can book an appointment with us to work out what treatments you want to try.

 Endometriosis can be treated with: